data2viz/play.data2viz.io/back/content/documentation/02-colors.md

 Most of the data2viz visual elements accepts a `ColorOrGradient` object for defining its fill color.

-Each gradient is defined by giving several `ColorStop`, each corresponding to a position in percentage in the gradient.
+Each gradient is defined by giving at least 2 `ColorStop`, each corresponding to a position in percentage in the gradient.

 ### Linear gradient

-A Linear gradient can be easily created using the `Colors.Gradient.linear` function.
+A Linear gradient can be easily created using the `Colors.Gradient.linear` builder.

- * `x1, y1`: Double, starting point of the gradient (defaults 0,0)
+ * `start`: Point, starting point of the gradient
- * `x2, y2`: Double, ending point of the gradient (defaults 0,0)
+ * `end`: Point, ending point of the gradient

- * `colorStops`: List&lt;ColorStop&gt;, the list of colors in the gradient (defaults empty)
+ Next you call `withColor()` given a Color and a percentage to set the base color then add any number of colors using `andColor()`.

  ```height=50
  import io.data2viz.viz.*